Prince Edward Island Sights and Highlights

 Green Gables - one of the three attractions on the north coast of Prince Edward Island

-Green Gables - one of the top attractions on the north coast of Prince Edward Island Canada
+Green Gables – one of the top tourist attractions in Prince Edward Island, Canada

-Green Gables - one of the attractions of Prince Edward Island in Canada
+Green Gables – one of the sights of Prince Edward Island in Canada

-It is probably the most famous of the three attractions on Prince Edward Island's north shore.
-If you are planning a visit to Prince Edward Island in Canada, you should definitely visit the Green Gables Heritage Place.
-The charming white house is known worldwide and is one of the island's most popular attractions.
-Especially fans of the book series "Anne of Green Gables" by Lucy Maud Montgomery should not miss this highlight.
+It's probably the most famous of the three attractions on the north shore of Prince Edward Island.
+If you're planning a visit to Prince Edward Island in Canada, you should definitely visit Green Gables Heritage Place.
+The charming white house is known worldwide and is one of the island's most popular sights.
+Fans of Lucy Maud Montgomery's "Anne of Green Gables" book series, in particular, shouldn't miss this highlight.

 The white house with the green gables fits perfectly into the image of Prince Edward Island as a quiet province.
 If you don't know anything about it, you can easily miss it, as it looks like many other houses in the region.
 However, who like me in his childhood the stories of Anne of Green Gables read under the covers, for him the house takes on a whole new dimension.
 After all, the author of these children's and youth novels spent a happy part of her childhood in this house, which belonged to her grandparents' relatives.